dskuldeep/aitoolsdirectory/VERCEL_DEPLOYMENT.md

 # Vercel Deployment Guide

-This guide will help you deploy the AI Tool Directory Platform to Vercel.
+This guide will help you deploy the AGI Tracker Platform to Vercel.

 ## Prerequisites